 Reducing Losses in the Mango Value Chain

 Post-harvest losses in the value chain reduce incomes for mango farmers in Kenya.
-TechnoServe in partnership with the Rockefeller Foundation launched a pilot project in July of 2015 to address key areas where post-harvest losses can be reduced, increasing incomes for farmers and the sustainability of the mango value chain in the Kenyan market.
+TechnoServe in partnership with the Rockefeller Foundation launched a pilot project in July of 2015 to address key areas where post-harvest losses can be reduced.

 Many smallholder farmers in the developing world live in poverty, and rely on agriculture as their primary source of income.
 They often support multiple family members, and work hard around the year to nurture their crops and earn enough money to provide food, shelter, health care, and education for their families.
 In 2018, TechnoServe’s work enabled 412,000 farmers around the world – of whom 37% were women – to increase their incomes.

 Local agricultural businesses

 TechnoServe helps local agricultural enterprises to improve their operations so they can buy more from smallholder farmers, process or sell more agricultural goods, and create jobs for their community.